GrootFS Disk Usage

 When GrootFS calls on the built-in XFS quota tooling to get disk usage for a container,

 it takes into account data written to those

 diff directories and not the data in the read-only volumes.

 clean is called in GrootFS, any layers that are not being used by an existing rootfs are deleted from the store.

 volumes folders in the store.

 For example, imagine that there are two rootfs images from different base images, Image A and Image B:

 - Image A Layers: - layer-1 - layer-2 - layer-3 - Image B Layers: - layer-1 - layer-4 - layer-5

 They have a layer in common, layer-1.
 And after deleting Image B, layer-4 and layer-5 can be collected by clean, but not layer-1 because Image A still uses that layer.

-For more information on how to calculate GrootFS disk usage in your deployment, see Examining GrootFS Disk Usage.
+For more information about how to calculate GrootFS disk usage in your deployment, see Examining GrootFS Disk Usage.